ManuelPetersmann/Martensite_Calculator/README.md

 # Martensite_Calculatur

-Matlab Code for the Calculation of invariant plane-strains incorporating Slip and Twinning.
+Matlab code for the calculation of invariant plane-strains incorporating slip and twinning.
 Find a problem example in Materials/Steels/...
-The code is written in an OOP Framework in Matlab R2013 to facilitate the selection of solutions the the a.m. problem.
+The code is written in an object oriented programming framework in Matlab R2013 to facilitate the selection of solutions in the combined crystal-kinematic framework of crystal plasticty and martensite transformation theory.

 ## Authors